robworth/patientview/README.md

 - We will extract user login details out of the user table into a tenant schema
 - The spring security success handler will check the user's tenancies.
 Single tenancy uses will be forwarded directly to the tenancy landing page,  e.g. www.patientview.org/rpv
 - Multi-tenant users will hit www.patientview.org/launchpad which will allow them to select a tenancy to be redirected to
-- Should the user have no tenancy the launchpad will show a warning message
+- Should the user have no tenancy the user will not even be able to log in

 Using a tenancy
 ===============